Effects Of Surgery On A Warming Planet: Can Anesthesia Go Green?

 Generally, unless there's a reason in a particular case to use one over the other, anesthesiologists simply tend to pick one of the two gases and stick with it.
 Few understand that one — desflurane — is much worse for the environment.

 And that bothered Chesebro.
 He grew up on a ranch in Montana that focused on sustainability.
 "Part of growing up on a ranch is taking care of the land and being a good steward," he says.

-Now he lives in the city with his three kids, and has gradually started to worry about their environmental future.

-"When I look around and I see stewardship on display today, it's discouraging," he says.

 He spent hours of his own time researching anesthesiology gases.
 And he learned desflurane is 20 times as powerful in trapping heat in Earth's atmosphere as sevoflurane.
 It also lasts for 14 years in the atmosphere, whereas sevoflurane breaks down in just one year.